omgee199/omgee199.github.io/README.md

 # omgee199.github.io
-This website is for everyone
+This website is for everyone.